 NOISE CONCERNS.
 Residents should remember that courtesy and good judgment must be observed at all times regarding the noise policy.
-Radios, stereos and musical equipment, or sound from any source must be contained within the resident's room/apartment.
+Radios, stereos and musical equipment, or sound from any source must be contained within the resident 's room/apartment.
 Acceptable sound levels are determined by staff in each building based on building structure (common air vents, hollow doors, etc.).
-Noise that can be heard two or more (room doors) down from your room/a partment or bass that can be heard and/or felt are considered violations of the noise policy.
+Noise that can be heard two or more (room doors) down from your room/apartment or bass that can be heard and/or felt are considered violations of the noise policy.

 Residents are to attempt to resolve noise issues with each other first before going to the staff.
 Residence Life reserves the right to have students remove stereos and other items that have contributed to a pattern of noise violations from one area.
 There will be a \$25.00 fine for a third noise policy violation.
 Subsequent violations will be \$50.00 for each violation and will be subject to additional disciplinary action.
 No warnings for noise violations will be given after the halls/apartments open each semester.
 Rationale: The noise policy is the most common policy violation.
 It is difficult to determine a standard for noise across campus.
 All residents should have the right to sleep, study and enjoy a peaceful atmosphere.

-• Quiet hours- Quiet hours have been established by the Department of Residence Life for all halls/apartments from 12:00 a.m. to 10:00 a.m.
+- Quiet hours.
+Quiet hours have been established by the Department of Residence Life for all halls/apartments from 12:00 a.m. to 10:00 a.m.
 Sunday through Thursday nights; 1:00 a.m. to 10:00 a.m.
 Friday and Saturday nights.
-These are minimum hours, and any hall, apartment, or floor within a hall, may vote to increase these hours if desired.
+These are minimum hours, and any hall, apartment or floor within a hall, may vote to increase these hours if desired. - Campus-wide 24 hour quiet hours.
+These extra hours of quiet have been established by the department to allow students a quiet place to study during final exams.
+Notification of the 24 hour quiet hours will be posted in each residence hall/apartment and on hall closing materials.

-OBSCENE MATERIALS.
-Students who display items that are in public view and that are obscene will be asked to remove the items immediately and may be subject to disciplinary action.
-Obscenity is considered patently offensive description of sexual activity that lacks educational value.
-The University reserves the right to enter a student's room/apartment to remove obscene items that are in public view even if the student is not present.
+OFFENSIVE/OBSCENE MATERIALS.
+Students who hang/place items that are in public view (windows, doors, bathrooms etc.) that the University determines to be offensive and/or obscene will be asked to remove the items immediately and may be subject to disciplinary action.
+The University reserves the right to enter a student 's room/apartment to remove items that are found offensive and/or obscene if the student is not present during the discovery.

 PARTIES.
 Because of the small size of residence hall rooms/apartments, there should be no more than 8 people in a room or 12 people in a suite at one time.
 A smaller number of people may be asked to disperse if they are excessively loud or unruly.
-Rooms or apartments on campus that have more than the maximum allowed will be in violation of the visitation policy, and subject to further disciplinary action.